haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   * VRP - VLAN Registration Protocol

 ## 2. RBridges
+  This section provides a high-level overview of RBridges, which implement the TRILL protocol, omitting some details.

+  TRILL, provides [802.1Q-2005] VLAN-aware customer bridging service.
+As described below, TRILL is layered above the ports of an RBridge.

+  The RBridges specified by this document do not supply provider [802.1ad] or provider backbone [802.1ah] bridging or the like.
+The extension of TRILL to provide such provider services is left for furture work that will be separately documented.
+However, provider or provider backbone may be used to interconnect parts of an RBRidge campus.

 ### 2.1.
 General Overview
+  RBridges run a link state protocol amongest themselves.
+This give then enough information to compute pair-wise optimal paths for unicast, and calculate distribution trees for delivery of frames either to destinations whose location is unknown or to multicast/broadcast groups.

+  To mitigate temporary loop issues, RBridges forward based on a header with a hop count.
+RBridges also specify the next hop RBridge as the frame destination when forwarding unicast frames across a shared-media link, **which avoids spawning additional copies of frames during a temporary loop**. **A Reverse Path Forwarding Check** and other checks are performed on multi-destination frames to further control potentially looping traffic.

+  The first RBridge that a unicast frame encounters in a campus, RB1, **encapsulates the received frame with a TRILL header that specifies the last RBridge, RB2**, where the frame is decaosulated.
+RB1 is known as the "ingress RBridge" and RB2 is known as the "rgress RBridge"

+  To save toom in the TRILL header and simplify forwarding loopups, **a dynamic nickname acquisition protocol is run among the RBridges to select 2-octet nicknames for RBridges**, unique within the, which are an abbreviation for the IS-IS ID of the RBridge.
+The 2-octet nicknames are used to specify the ingree and egress RBridges in the TRILL header.

+  Multipathing of multi-destination frames through alternative distribution trees and ECMP (Equal Cost MultiPath) of unicast frames are supported.

+  Networks with a more mesh-like structure will benefit to a greater extent from the multipathing and optimal paths provided by TRILL than will more tree-like networks.

+  RBridges run a protocol on a link to elect a "Designate RBridge" (DRB).
+The TRILL-IS-IS election protocol on a link is a little different from the layer 3 IS-IS election protocol, because in TRILL it is essential that only one RBridge be elected DRB, whereas in layer 3 IS-IS it is possible for multiple routers to elected Designated Router (also known as Designated Intermediate System). **As with an IS-IS router, the DRB may give a pseudonode name to the link, issue an LSP (Link State PDU)** on  behalf of the pseudonode, and issue CSNPs (Complete Sequence Number PDUs) on the link.
+Additionally, the DRB has some TRILL-specific duties, **including specifying which VLAN will be the Designate VLAN used for communication between RBridges on the link**.

+  The DRB either encapsulates/decapsulates all data traffic to/from the link, or, for load splitting, delegates this responsibility, for one or more VLANs, to other RBridges on the link.
+There must at all times be at most one RBridge on the link that encapsulates/decapsulates traffic for a particular VLAN.
+We will refer to the RBridge appointed to forward VLAN-x traffic on behalf of the link as the "appointed VLAN-x forwarder".

+  RBridges should support **SNMPv3**.
+The RBridge MIB will be specified in the separate document.
+If IP service is available to an RBridge, it should support SNMPv3 over UDP over IPv4 and IPv6, however, management can be used, within a campus, even for an RBridge that lacks an IP or other Layer 3 transpot stack or which does not have a Layer 3 address, by **transporting SNMP with Ethernet**.

 ### 2.2.
 End-Station Addresses
 ### 2.3.
 RBridge Encapsulation Architecture
 ### 2.4.
 Forwarding Overview